tair-opensource/TairHash/CMDDOC.md

 > key: The key used to find the TairHash
 > field: An element in TairHash
-> milliseconds: Expiration time in milliseconds
+> milliseconds: Expiration time in milliseconds, 0 means expire immediately
 > VER/ABS: VER means that the setting is allowed only when the specified version is consistent with the current version of the field.
 If the version specified by VER is 0, it means that no version check will be performed.
 ABS means that the version number is forced to be set and modified regardless of the current version of the field.